Serbia in the Middle Ages: Final years

 Časlav recognized the supreme authority of the Byzantine emperor Constantine VII Porphyrogenitus, who became his mentor and protector.
 The emperor helped Časlav to restore Serbia, including the heavy financial aid. Časlav repopulated Serbia returning some of the people who fled to the neighboring countries.
 Serbia prospered, keeping good relations with the Byzantines and the emperor constantly pointed out the good relations with Serbia in this period.
-The loose demarcation of the boundaries in this period is the Croatian border on the west, with majority of Bosnia within the Časlav's state, the town of Ras on the east and the Sava river on the north.
-As he is the last archon mentioned by Constantine, it is believed that he was still alive and in power when the chapters on Serbs were written, in 949 or 950.
+The borders of Časlav's state are uncertain, possibly expanding into Bosnia.
+It is presumed his reign stopped or died in the 940s.

-Hungarian local nobleman Kiš (variously styled as Kisa, Kijs, Kiis, Kys or Chys) attacked Časlav's domain in Bosnia. Časlav resisted in the "Županija of Drina", and the Kiš was apprehended and beheaded by the Serbian army in the clash on the banks of the Drina river, while his head was sent to Časlav.
-In retaliation, the Hungarians attacked again.
-This time the clashes occurred in the "Syrmian plains, south of the Sava".
-Though today Syrmia is a region north of the Sava, in the Middle Ages the plain of Mačva, which is the southern extension of Syrmia across the river, was also called Syrmia as both regions were mostly ruled by Hungarians.
-This time it was Časlav who was captured.
-On the orders of the Kiš' widow, Časlav and all his relatives were bounded and thrown into the Sava.
-The events, known as the Magyar–Serb conflict, are placed sometime between 950 and 960.
+According to semi-fictional late 13th century Chronicle of the Priest of Duklja, a Hungarian local nobleman Kisa attacked a domain in Bosnia of certain Ciaslavus (Časlav) with which some scholars identify Časlav from DAI, but it is highly disputable.
+Supporting scholars date the event, known as the Magyar–Serb conflict, sometime between 950 and 960.

-Časlav's death marked the end of some 350 years of the Vlastimirović dynasty rule, the oldest Serbian ruling dynasty, which was unusually long for the period and the region.
+Časlav's death in the 940s or 960s marked the end of some 350 years of the Vlastimirović dynasty rule, the oldest Serbian ruling dynasty, which was unusually long for the period and the region.
 All early dynasties, so as the Vlastimirović dynasty which ruled Serbia c.
 610-c.
 960, are named by the modern historians, either after their progenitors or the most prominent members.